By Kevin Seraaj

 Five months later and it hasn’t “miraculously gone away.”

-Trump’s continuing arrogance in not feeling he needs to consult with experts or to listen to them if he does has played a major role in the administration’s failure to focus on testing and marshall the resources needed to confront this disease.
-Rather than listen to experts, Trump sidelined them.
+Trump’s continuing arrogance in not feeling he needs to consult with experts or to listen to them if he does has played a major role in the administration’s failure to focus on testing and marshalling the resources needed to confront this disease.
+Rather than listen to experts in the field, Trump sidelined them.
+No, he does not have a medical degree.

 Dr. Rick Bright is a case in point.
 Bright was director of the Department of Health and Human Services’ Biomedical Advanced Research and Development Authority (BARDA) and a Ph.D. in immunology and molecular pathogenesis.
 He insisted that the government invest the billions of dollars allocated by Congress to address the Covid-19 pandemic into what he called “safe and scientifically vetted solutions,” instead of “potentially dangerous drugs” like hydroxychloroquine that Trump was calling a potential “game changer” in the fight against the virus.
 He was dismissed and transferred to another job.